 The Cowboy Bed

-If the vintage hardware cabinet is my favorite piece of furniture, then my cowboy bed is my second-favorite!
+If the vintage hardware cabinet is my favorite piece of furniture, then our cowboy bed is my second favorite!

 Our bed was broken and being held together by a couple of wood screws and prayers.
 We decided to chunk it before our PCS from Fort Bragg.
 I found a replacement on Facebook Marketplace before we even found a house at Fort Hood.

 My husband was irritated, but $50 later, I was the proud owner of another disgusting, used piece of furniture.
 It was only our second foray into upholstery, which isn’t exactly difficult, but can be extremely frustrating.